Couples

 • If unsolicited advice continues after being addressed: "I will follow up with a private phone call the next day to reinforce the boundary, rather than letting it slide."

-Writing these down matters more than you'd think.
+Writing these down matters.
 Couples who document their agreements before stressful events report feeling more aligned during those events because they have a shared reference point rather than relying on memory and interpretation.
 Tools like Servanda can help couples create written agreements that prevent future conflicts, but even a shared note on your phone works — the key is having something concrete you both consented to.

 What to Do When Your Partner Won't Set Boundaries